Deoghar district: Education

 Ramakrishna Mission Vidyapith, Deoghar is a residential school founded in 1922 and is known for its quality education in the secondary and higher secondary section.
 The school is affiliated to Central Board of Secondary Education(CBSE), New Delhi and it is managed by Rama Krishna Mission, Belur, in Kolkata.
 It has a residential secondary and senior secondary school, a well-equipped charitable medical unit with modern diagnostic facilities, a centre for academic coachings to school-going children for their overall growth and career building.

 Birla Institute of Technology, Deoghar is an educational institute offering undergraduate courses located in Deoghar, Jharkhand, India since 2007.
 It is an extension center of BIT, Mesra, Ranchi from 2007 It admits students through the JEE (Mains) entrance examination and counseling.

 Recently a new school Takshashila Vidyapith, Deoghar, has also been built with the latest facilities in the year 2010.
 There are two branches of the G.D.
 D.A.V.
 Public School: the G.D D.A.V.
-Public School Bhandarcola in the city suburbs, and G.D.
+Public School Bhandarkola in the city suburbs, and G.D.
 D.A.V.
 Public School Castair's Town in the town center, near Tower Chowk.

 A branch of All India Institute of Medical Science opened in 2019 at the extension in Deoghar district.
 It has been inducting MBBS students through NEET exams since 2019.
 It admitted 50 students in the first batch and increased it to 62 in the year 2021.